arthur-vilela/PP2-emotion-match/README.md

 Idea to change `div` display attribute instead of creating a new page came from my mentor Alan Bushell's [Geo Masters project](https://github.com/Alan-Bushell/geo-masters/)

 # Acknowledgements
+- To my mentor Alan Bushell for great counceling and positive reiforcement
+- To my wife Kyra Sendler for giving psychological insight, user testing and telling me to take breaks